Efficient Reinforcement Finetuning via Adaptive Curriculum Learning: Experiments

 For the data filtering baseline (3), following prior work \citep{bae2025online, hu2025openreasonerzeroopensourceapproach, zr1}, we first run a pass@40 analysis for each combination of model and data distribution.
 We then discard examples that are either too easy or too hard, removing all problems with solved rates $\leq 10\%$ or $\geq 90\%$.
 This restricts training to problems of intermediate difficulty.
 However, this procedure removes a large fraction of the data, including many potentially informative examples.
 In addition, because difficulty is defined using pass@$k$ metrics, the filtering must be recomputed whenever the model or the data distribution changes.

 For the fixed curriculum baseline (4), we follow the approach of prior work \citep{parashar2025curriculumreinforcementlearningeasy, kimiteam2025kimik15scalingreinforcement}.
 In this setting, the difficulty of sampled problems follows a predetermined schedule that increases linearly over training steps.
 Suppose training runs for $m$ total steps.
-We then define a target difficulty $T(s)$ at step $s$ by

-and at each step we sample problems whose estimated difficulty matches this target.
+We then define a target difficulty $T(s)$ at step $s$ by \( T(s) = T_{\min} + \frac{T_{\max} - T_{\min}}{m} \cdot s , \) and at each step we sample problems whose estimated difficulty matches this target.
 Unlike \adarft, this schedule increases difficulty at a fixed rate regardless of how quickly or slowly the model learns.

 The training batch size was set to $B = 1024$, with the target reward $\beta$ set to 0.5 to promote learning at a balanced success rate.
 The sensitivity parameter $\alpha$ and step size $\eta$ were tuned using a validation set to ensure stable curriculum updates.
 We set $\alpha = 2$, $\eta = 50$, and the initial target difficulty $T = 0$.
 The step size $\eta$ acts as a scaling factor between the reward signal and the difficulty metric.
 Since the difficulty metric ranges from 0 to 100 and the reward ranges from 0 to 1, a target reward $\beta = 0.5$ implies that the maximum reasonable adjustment to the difficulty metric should be around 50.
 Therefore, we set $\eta = 50$ to scale the reward signal appropriately to the difficulty range.
 The sensitivity parameter $\alpha = 2$ controls the slope of the $\tanh$ function.
 Setting $\alpha$ to 2 makes the $\tanh$ function behave approximately linearly when the difference between the average reward and the target reward is small.
 The $\tanh$ function smooths out the adjustments, allowing for more controlled changes when the difference is large while maintaining sensitivity when the difference is small.
 Both models were trained on 8 A100 GPUs for approximately 100 steps.
 The implementation details can be found in Appendix \ref{sec:implementation_details}.